Communication-Efficient Triangle Counting under Local Differential Privacy: Communication-Efficient Triangle Counting Algorithms

 \subsection{Overview}

-{\textbf{Motivation.}}~~The drawback of the triangle algorithm in \cite{Imola_USENIX21} is a prohibitively large download cost at the second round.
-This comes from the fact that in their algorithm each user $v_i$ applies Warner's RR (Randomized Response)~\cite{Warner_JASA65} to bits for smaller user IDs in her neighbor list $\bma_i$ (i.e., lower triangular part of $\bmA$) and then downloads the whole noisy graph.
-Since Warner's RR outputs ``1'' (edge) with high probability (e.g., about $0.5$ when $\epsilon$ is close to $0$), the number of edges in the noisy graph is extremely large---about half of the $\binom{n}{2}$ possible edges will be edges (e.g., $400$ Gbits or more in our experiments).
+{\textbf{Motivation.}}~~The drawback of the triangle algorithm in \cite{Imola_USENIX21} is a prohibitively high download cost at the second round.
+This comes from the fact that in their algorithm, each user $v_i$ applies Warner's RR (Randomized Response)~\cite{Warner_JASA65} to bits for smaller user IDs in her neighbor list $\bma_i$ (i.e., lower triangular part of $\bmA$) and then downloads the whole noisy graph.
+Since Warner's RR outputs 1 (edge) with high probability (e.g., about $0.5$ when $\epsilon$ is close to $0$), the number of edges in the noisy graph is extremely large---about half of the $\binom{n}{2}$ possible edges will be edges.

 In this paper, we address this issue by introducing two strategies: \textit{sampling edges} and \textit{selecting edges each user downloads}.
-First, each user $v_i$ samples each ``1'' (edge) after applying Warner's RR.
+First, each user $v_i$ samples each 1 (edge) after applying Warner's RR.
 Edge sampling has been widely studied in a non-private triangle counting problem \cite{Bera_PODS20,Eden_FOCS15,Tsourakakis_KDD09,Wu_TKDE16}.
 In particular, Wu \textit{et al.}~\cite{Wu_TKDE16} compare various non-private triangle algorithms (e.g., edge sampling, node sampling, triangle sampling) and show that edge sampling provides almost the lowest estimation error.
 They also formally prove that edge sampling outperforms node sampling.
 Thus, sampling edges after Warner's RR is a natural choice for our private setting.

 Second, we propose three strategies for selecting edges each user downloads.
 The first strategy is to simply select all noisy edges; i.e., each user downloads the whole noisy graph in the same way as \cite{Imola_USENIX21}.
 The second and third strategies select some edges (rather than all edges) in a more clever manner so that the estimation error is significantly reduced.
 We provide a more detailed explanation in Section~\ref{sub:three_algorithms}.